 Nothing delights me more than seeing my little boy enjoy his food.
-As you can imagine, suggesting pancakes for breakfast on a lazy Sunday morning made my 8-year-old very happy indeed.
+As you can imagine, suggesting Banana Pancakes for breakfast on a lazy Sunday morning made my 9-year-old very happy indeed.

 These are quite thin pancakes compared to some photos I’ve seen of ones of a similar style.
 However, this means they cook quicker.
 Who wants to wait for a pancake!

 It is light enough to be able to lavish it with the love of a good dribble of maple syrup and a bit of fruit.

 I always feel a bit naughty making pancakes, when it’s not even Pancake Day.
 I’m a middle-aged rebel, what can I say.
 It wouldn’t be the same making them all the time though.
 I love to see them as a treat, so I can feel like I’ve indulged.
 Sundays are all about pampering yourself and having a bit of luxury.

 The banana in the batter gives just a hint of flavour, but enough to tickle your taste buds.
 Sometimes using banana as an ingredient can overpower a recipe.
 It should be noticeable, but not take over.

 - You don’t have to use blueberries and maple syrup as a topping.
 Bananas and raspberries are also good.
 I just grabbed what I had left in the fridge.
 The slight tartness of the blueberries complement the sweet syrup well.
 You don’t need much syrup, as it expands against the warmth of the pancake.

 - I used a frying pan to cook them, which, admittedly, can be a bit time consuming if you’re cooking quite a few.
 If you have a large, smooth griddle where you can bulk cook, then that would be an ideal option.

 - 1/2 tsp Vanilla Extract